iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

 server.listen(8000);
 ```
 We are also listening for the event `message` coming from Client.
-Let's create that: -
+Let's create that:-
 ```html
 <html>